allbitsnbytes/asset_hash/readme.md

 ### base

 The base directory for where to save assets.
-Path for assets in the manifest file will be relative to this location.  _Default is '.'_
+Path for assets in the manifest file will be relative to this location.
+_Type: `String`<br>
+Default: `.`_

 ### hasher